 Create your own art at the Upside Down Museum!
 You will be taken through fun exhibits to create your own fun art like this!

-Afterwards head to Celuk.
-If you look ahead of time there are places that let you create your own pieces.
+Afterwards, head to Celuk.
+If you look ahead of time, there are places that let you create your own pieces.
 Having our driver was probably one of the best experiences for going through the silver village.
-The most in depth guide can be found here!

 On the same road as Japa and Prapen are a lot of smaller shops.
-Some have tiny selections while others have a much larger selection.
-These are known as family and it was nice to be able to visit these and support smaller businesses (the selection is smaller but the prices are cheaper).
+Some have tiny selections, while others have a much larger selection.
+These are known as family, and it was nice to be able to visit these and support smaller businesses (the selection is smaller, but the prices are cheaper).
+Buying multiple items from the same stall can also help you negotiate a better price and support local vendors.

-In the same area there are a lot of art shops.
+In the same area, there are a lot of art shops.
 There are a lot of standard shops selling similar artwork as well as unique pieces.
-Most people (even if they say they painted it) source it from a whole seller.
-It’s worth simple hopping shop to shop to find your favorite pieces.
+Most people (even if they say they painted it) source it from a wholesaler.
+It’s worth simply hopping shop to shop to find your favorite pieces.

 8°35’27.6″S 115°16’47.6″E